 Results

 In the preliminary assessment of the sample’s sequence data from FLX and Junior, the samples in which protease (PR) or reverse transcriptase (RT) or both were not amplified were not considered for subsequent analysis.
-A total of 599 samples and 468 samples that were sequenced in FLX and Junior respectively from both baseline and first line VFs had both PR and RT sequences (Table 5.1) and were considered for analysis.
+A total of 599 samples and 468 samples that were sequenced in FLX and Junior platform respectively from both baseline and first line VFs had both PR and RT sequences (Table 5.1) and were considered for analysis.

-Out of the samples that were eligible for analysis, 464 samples were sequenced using both the FLX and Junior platforms, 327 samples using both the FLX and population based Sanger genotyping method and 257 samples with both the Junior and population based Sanger genotyping method (Table 5.2).
+Out of the samples that were eligible for analysis, 464 samples were sequenced using both the FLX and Junior platforms, 327 samples using both the FLX and population based Sanger genotyping method and 257 samples with both the Junior platform and population based Sanger genotyping method (Table 5.2).

 Analysis of baseline samples